World Cup hosts Qatar raise the rainbow flag even as LGBT community is forced to live a double life

 Same-sex relations are illegal and carry a punishment of several years in jail.
 A conservative, religious, authoritarian state which applies sharia law, theoretically Qatar could apply the death penalty for homosexuality, although no such punishment has been recorded.

-Officials in Doha also maintain that no one has been sentenced under the laws for their sexual orientation; that, although such “old” laws exist, they are not enforced.

-Still, Qatar is one of almost 70 countries identified worldwide by the International Lesbian, Gay, Bisexual, Trans and Intersex Association (ILGA), which criminalises consensual same-sex activity.
+Qatar is one of almost 70 countries identified worldwide by the International Lesbian, Gay, Bisexual, Trans and Intersex Association (ILGA), which criminalises consensual same-sex activity.

 Hosting the World Cup will be a landmark event and is a huge source of national pride for many in the country.
 But it has carried a price for Qatar.
 It has pushed a discreet and guarded society into a largely unflattering global spotlight and prompted fierce criticism of Doha’s human rights’ record.
 Mostly, this has centred on workers’ rights but is slowly turning to other areas.